voidcontext/json-stream/README.md

 # json-stream [![Build Status](https://travis-ci.org/voidcontext/json-stream.svg?branch=main)](https://travis-ci.org/voidcontext/json-stream)
 A library to process large JSON objects as (key, value) stream

+## Update: Archived!
+This repository is now archived.
+Using the learings from this experiment the developemnt continues as [ghyll](https://github.com/voidcontext/ghyll).

 ## Problem Statement

 In some cases datasets are not nicely organised into an array that's